kdrag0n/protonaosp.kdrag0n.dev/docs/faq.md

 Google Pay integration in the power menu is a part of Google Play Services.
 Unfortunately, it tends to be unreliable to register on new installs, even on Google's stock OS.
 Your best bet is to wait a few days for Google Play Services to register the integration.

+### Text selection is missing in Recents {#recents-text-selection}

+Text selection in the recents overview is a [proprietary Pixel feature](#missing-pixel-feature), so it will not be added until we have a custom implementation.

+However, if you are [rooted](advanced/rooting.md), you can install [Pixel Launcher](https://www.apkmirror.com/apk/google-inc/pixel-launcher/pixel-launcher-11-release/pixel-launcher-11-6-android-apk-download/) manually and use [QuickSwitch](https://github.com/skittles9823/QuickSwitch/releases) to enable full functionality.
+This will make recents text selection work at the cost of losing ProtonAOSP's launcher changes.

 ### I found a bug {#bug}

 Please check all the other [problems](#problems) to make sure it isn't already covered.
 If you're sure that it's a new bug, see [Community](community.md) for ways to report it.